-UnitedHealth profit beats on strength in Optum, insurance units
+UnitedHealth fourth-quarter profit beats on Optum strength

-(Reuters) - UnitedHealth Group Inc (UNH.N) beat Wall Street estimates for fourth-quarter profit on Tuesday, helped by growth in services business as well as its mainstay health insurance plans.
+(Reuters) - UnitedHealth Group Inc (UNH.N) beat Wall Street estimates for fourth-quarter profit on Tuesday, mainly driven by growth in its services business, including its pharmacy benefits unit.

+Optum, which also manages specialty pharmacy care services, is UnitedHealth’s fastest-growing unit, but is set to face tough competition this year with rivals Cigna Corp (CI.N) and Aetna Inc entering the sector through deals with large benefit managers.

+The unit, which includes an in-house pharmacy benefits manager, benefited from growth in its care delivery, behavioral health and health financial services, the company said.

+“We view (the Optum results) as a positive sign given the increasingly competitive nature of the pharmacy benefits management market,” Piper Jaffray analyst Sarah James said.

+“We believe 2019 could be a big year at OptumHealth ... and see potential for specialty to double earnings by 2021.”

-The largest U.S. health insurer kicked off earnings season for the sector, reporting $46.23 billion in sales in its insurance business, an 11.1 percent rise from a year earlier.
+The largest U.S. health insurer kicked off earnings season for the sector, reporting $27.56 billion in quarterly revenue from its Optum unit, a 13 percent rise from last year.

-Revenue from Optum, which includes a pharmacy benefits management business, grew 13 percent to $27.56 billion in the quarter, benefiting from growth in care delivery, behavioral health and health financial services, the company said.

-UnitedHealth and its Optum unit are set to face tough competition this year, as health insurer rivals Cigna Corp (CI.N) and Aetna Inc entered into separate deals with large benefit managers.

-UnitedHealth’s 2018 medical care ratio, or the percentage of premiums paid out for medical services, improved to 81.6 percent from 82.1 percent last year.
+However, the company’s medical care ratio, or the percentage of premiums paid out for medical services, was 82.2 percent in the quarter, falling short of expectations, partly due to higher costs in its government-sponsored Medicaid business, analysts said.

+While UnitedHealth tends to underperform on this metric in the fourth quarter, the difference of 60 basis points this time makes the miss much wider than previous years and is likely to weigh on the stock, Jefferies analyst David Windley said.

+The company’s shares were slightly lower before the opening bell on Tuesday.

 The health insurer also affirmed its 2019 profit forecast.